Hanani-Tutte for approximating maps of graphs: Introduction

 We assume that drawings satisfy the following standard general position conditions.
 No edge passes through a vertex, every pair of edges intersect in finitely many points, no three edges intersect at the same inner point, and every intersection point between a pair of edges is realized either by a proper crossing or a common endpoint.
 Here, by a \emph{proper crossing} we mean a transversal intersection that is a single point.

 An \emphh{embedding} of a graph $G$ is a drawing of $G$ in $M$ without crossings.
 An embedding is \emphh{cellular} if every connected component of its complement in $M$ is homeomorphic to an open dics.
 The \emphh{rotation} at a vertex $v$ in a drawing of $G$ is the clockwise cyclic order of the edges incident to $v$ in a small neighborhood of $v$ in the drawing w.r.t a chosen orientation at the vertex.
 The \emphh{rotation system} of a drawing of $G$ is the set of rotations of all the vertices in the drawing.
-The embedding of $G$ is combinatorially determined by the rotation system and consistently chosen orientations at the vertices if $M$ is orientable.
+A cellular embedding of $G$ is determined up to isotopy class by the rotation system if $M$ is orientable.
 If $M$ is non-orientable we need to additionally specify the signs of the edges as follows.
 We assume that $M$ is constructed from a punctured 2-sphere by turning all the holes into cross-caps, i.e., by identifying the pairs of opposite points on every hole.
 A \emphh{sign} on an edge is positive if overall the edge passes an even number of times through the cross-caps, and negative otherwise.